Rajeev Kumar new West Bengal DGP; predecessor Malviya to be police advisor | Law-Order

 - India

-The West Bengal government on Wednesday appointed former Kolkata Police commissioner Rajeev Kumar as the state's new Director General and Inspector General of Police (DG and IGP), an official said.
+The West Bengal government on Wednesday appointed former Kolkata Police commissioner Rajeev Kumar as the state's new Director General and Inspector General of Police (DG and IGP).

-He will replace Manoj Malviya, who retired during the day but was further appointed as the police advisor for the next three years, he added.
+Kumar succeeded Manoj Malviya, who retired during the day and was designated as the police advisor for the next three years.

-Kumar, who is currently the principal secretary of the Information and Technology Department, will assume charge immediately, he said, quoting an order.
+Kumar, presently serving as the principal secretary of the Information and Technology Department, is set to assume his new role immediately, according to an official statement.

-Kumar, a 1989-batch IPS officer of the West Bengal cadre, had earlier served as the additional DGP of the state Criminal Investigation Department (CID).
+A 1989-batch IPS officer of the West Bengal cadre, Kumar previously held the position of Additional Director General of the state Criminal Investigation Department (CID).

-The CBI has accused Kumar, who is considered to be very close to Chief Minister Mamata Banerjee, of allegedly suppressing and destroying evidence in the investigation of the Saradha scam while leading a Special Investigating Team (SIT) set up by the state government to probe the matter.
+However, he faces accusations from the CBI of involvement in suppressing and destroying evidence during the investigation of the Saradha scam.

-The Saradha scam came to light in 2013 and several lakh investors, who had invested in Saradha chit fund, were financially devastated.
-Kumar was then the police commissioner of Bidhannagar.

-In 2014, the Supreme Court handed over the investigation of the scam to the CBI.
+The scam, which came to light in 2013, left numerous investors financially devastated, and the Supreme Court handed over the investigation to the CBI in 2014.

-When a CBI team went to the residence of Kumar, who was then the Kolkata Police commissioner, on February 3, 2019 to question him in connection with chit fund scam cases, not only were they stopped and detained by police, the CM even sat on a dharna accusing the BJP-led Union government of using central agencies against the opposition.
+In 2019, when a CBI team sought to question Kumar, then the Kolkata Police commissioner, regarding chit fund scam cases, they were stopped by policemen, resulting in a confrontation that snowballed into a major issue, with Chief Minister Mamata Banerjee staging a dharna, accusing the BJP-led Union government of utilising central agencies against the opposition.

-The IPS officer, who is a computer engineer having passed out from IIT-Roorkee, is a master in electronic surveillance with a record of transforming customary methods of crime detection of the Kolkata Police and giving it a modern tweak by incorporating surveillance drones, security cameras and tracking devices.
+Kumar, a computer engineer from IIT-Roorkee, is renowned for his expertise in electronic surveillance, modernising crime detection methods within the Kolkata Police through the incorporation of surveillance drones, security cameras, and tracking devices.

+His elevation to the top police position sparked a contentious debate within both the ruling TMC and the opposition.

+TMC spokesperson Kunal Ghosh, previously arrested by Kumar in connection with the Saradha chit fund case, expressed hope that innocent would be safeguarded from false accusations.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)